 High in the mountains, right next to the Swiss border, and not far away from Lake Geneva, lies a charming little Alpine ski village called Chatel.
 Thankfully, despite the tourist boom over the last few years, it retained its classic Alpine vibe.
 In Châtel, you won’t find many things to do, but those that the village can offer will leave you with great memories.
 From relaxing in traditional chalets and exploring charming village streets to admiring breathtaking views and being active on trails or slopes… Chatel for sure will please every traveler.
 Keep reading and discover the best things to do in Chatel, France.

 Interesting fact: Châtel became a popular destination around the 50s’ when former Olympic ski champion, Roland Macchi, chose this then-unknown village as the place for a ski school.
 Not long after, in 1953, the first of many ski lifts in the area, Super Chatel, was installed.

 This website uses affiliate links thanks to which we may earn a commission for purchases you made at no additional cost to you.
 If you like the content, consider using those links to support us.
 Thank you!

-It depends on what you want to do there.
-If you are a skiing enthusiast – visit Châtel in winter.
-But if you prefer activities like hiking, mountain biking, or paragliding – any other time of the year will be perfect for visiting.
+If you are a skiing enthusiast – you need to visit Châtel in winter.
+But if you prefer activities like hiking, mountain biking, or paragliding – warmer months will be much better.

 Streets of Chatel, France